For Throw back Thursday I am taking another look at my decision to give Dracula, a beloved story, three stars.

 Firstly, this is one of my very first reviews.
 As such, I think I was being nice.
 I had to push myself to finish the book.
 I basically hated every word.
 In fairness I have been hearing about this story my entire life so I am absolutely sure that I had the bar set pretty high.
 Also, had I read this when it was originally written, I probably would have freaked out!
 How could you not?
 Sadly, horror is easy to get your hands on nowadays, and hell, I was reading Clive Barker when I was 12, so…

-After re-reading my impression I have to completely agree with the exception of not being hard enough.
+After re-reading my impression I have to completely agree with the exception of not being horrible enough.
 Yes, it is true that vampires have been highly romanticized throughout the years but if Dracula is going to be so horrible, let’s go the whole gamut!
 I feel as if mortals should not be able to compete with a vampire of his caliber.
 This is probably not a book that I am going to read again.

 A rich selection of background and source materials is provided in three areas: Contexts includes probable inspirations for Dracula in the earlier works of James Malcolm Rymer and Emily Gerard.
 Also included are a discussion of Stoker’s working notes for the novel and “Dracula’s Guest,” the original opening chapter to Dracula.
 Reviews and Reactions reprints five early reviews of the novel.
 “Dramatic and Film Variations” focuses on theater and film adaptations of Dracula, two indications of the novel’s unwavering appeal.
 David J. Skal, Gregory A. Waller, and Nina Auerbach offer their varied perspectives.
 Checklists of both dramatic and film adaptations are included.